tarwn/lessthandot-hugo/blogs/content/posts/2013-02-14-sql-server-licensing-for-non-1.md

 I called Microsoft's Licensing and was able to get ahold of someone with a couple minutes and they told me that unless you have an Enterprise Agreement, Microsoft does not look at production and non-production differently.
 You have to license each one.
 For the non-production SQL Instances you can use Developer Edition but must have a license of it purchased for each person who will use any of the Developer Edition SQL Instances.

-So now I will leave you with two of the favorite DBA sayings about Licensing: “It depends” and “Always confirm with Microsoft about your licensing situation”.
+So now I will leave you with two of the favorite DBA sayings about Licensing: "It depends" and "Always confirm with Microsoft about your licensing situation".

  [1]: https://twitter.com/SQLSoldier
  [2]: http://www.sqlsoldier.com